Beyond Freedom and Dignity: Walden Two

 Beyond Freedom and Dignity is consistent with Walden Two, a 1948 novel by Skinner, depicting a utopian community based on his ideas regarding behavior modification.
 In Beyond Freedom and Dignity Skinner extends his argument for explicit cultural engineering of which Walden Two may be seen as an example.

 Reactions

 Linguist Noam Chomsky criticized Skinner's methods and conclusions.
-Chomsky's 1971 essay "The Case Against B.F.
+His 1971 essay "The Case Against B.F.
 Skinner" responded to Beyond Freedom and Dignity, arguing against behaviorism and its claim to scientific status.
 In response to Skinner's denial of human dignity, Chomsky said, "It would be absurd to conclude merely from the fact that freedom is limited, that “autonomous man” is an illusion (...)
 It would be hard to conceive of a more striking failure to comprehend even the rudiments of scientific thinking ".

 John Staddon criticized Skinner's contention that punishment is ineffective and free-will an unnecessary concept, arguing that "Punishment doesn't always abolish freedom -- and freedom is not just absence of punishment".